joshhjacobson/academic-kickstart/content/home/about.md

 # Welcome

-I am a fourth year Bachelor's/Master's student in Applied Mathematics at the University of Colorado Boulder.
-My Master's thesis involves the development of a novel forecasting metric using simulated random field realizations, supervised by Professor [Will Kleiber](http://amath.colorado.edu/faculty/kleiberw/).
-I am also a member of the [Kasprzyk Research Group](https://www.colorado.edu/lab/krg/) where I am developing visualization software for multiobjective optimization problems.
-Upon graduation, I plan to attend a PhD program in climate sciences.
+I am a fifth year Bachelor's/Master's student in Applied Mathematics at the University of Colorado Boulder.
+My Master's thesis involves the development of a novel ensemble forecast verification metric for spatial calibration in precipitation fields, supervised by Professor [Will Kleiber](http://amath.colorado.edu/faculty/kleiberw/).
+This summer, I will be joining [Jupiter Intelligence](https://jupiterintel.com/) as a Data Science Intern.
+I have also been involved with the [Kasprzyk Research Group](https://www.colorado.edu/lab/krg/) where I developed visualization software for multiobjective optimization problems.
+Upon graduation, I plan to attend a PhD program in statistics or geography.